 Individuals are permitted to park in campus parking locations, except those with designated restrictions.
 Certain SWOSU and service vehicles are exempt from some parking regulations.

 Weatherford Campus: Employee vehicles parked on the Weatherford campus must display the appropriate parking decal, which can be obtained at the Campus Police Department.
+Additional decals may be requested.

 To ensure compliance with this policy, SWOSU reserves the right to inspect these areas.
-The fact that an employee may be provided a key, password or other device for securing an area does not entitle the employee to an expectation of privacy.
+The fact that an employee may be provided a key, password, or other device for securing an area does not entitle the employee to an expectation of privacy.

-SWOSU works with local, state and federal authorities in an effort to secure SWOSU property and work environment.
+SWOSU works with local, state, and federal authorities in an effort to secure SWOSU property and work environment.
 Note: It is not within the scope or intent of this policy to limit or interfere with campus police officers in the execution of their duties.

 Private vendors are not allowed to use SWOSU facilities for the purpose of sales or solicitations.
 Exceptions to this rule are as follows: